MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $false

 Contains **False**.
-You can use this variable to represent **False** in commands and scripts instead of using the string "false".
+You can use this variable to represent **False** in commands and scripts instead of using the string `"false"`.
 The string can be interpreted as **True** if it's converted to a non-empty string or to a non-zero integer.